lelo204/ClassificationMetricsForImageExplanations/README.md

 - Integrated Gradients (IG) [[14]](#14); implementation based on [Captum](https://github.com/pytorch/captum) of Kokhlikyan *et al.* [[15]](#15).

-The first two saliency methods (KernelSHAP and B-cos) were added by us, the other six sailiency methods have been adopted unchanged from the [Focus-metric](https://github.com/HPAI-BSC/Focus-Metric) repository.
+The first two saliency methods (KernelSHAP and B-cos) were added by us, the other six saliency methods have been adopted unchanged from the [Focus-metric](https://github.com/HPAI-BSC/Focus-Metric) repository.

 ### Requirements